erlete/basic-formation-courses/docs/version-control/git/README.md

 $ ls -a
 .  ..  .git
 ```
 A folder called `.git` has appear after running `git init`, but what is this folder?
 When running `git init` you told Git to create a Git repo in that folder, therefore it created a folder to store all the information needed to maintain the repository.
+Not only can you store there the repo information but also it is where you can develop.
+So near `.git` you can find any kind of file you are working on, for example your `HelloWorld.py` file.

 ## Git and GitHub